USAFrenzy/HomeLab/references/initial-k8s-setup/initial-k8s-setup.md

 <br>

-## 5) Setup Local DNS Entries On Each Host (Ran Into Several Issues When This Step Was Omitted)
+## 5) Setup Local DNS Entries On Each Host (Ran Into Several Issues When This Step Was Omitted - May Not Be Needed)
 - Run "```nano /etc/hosts/```" on each master node, worker node, and load balancer node
 - In each node's ```hosts``` file:
   - Add every other node's local DNS entry and their IP address